Categorical models for equivariant classifying spaces: Preliminaries on chaotic and translation categories

 \subsection{Preliminaries on topological $G$-categories}

 Let $\sC\!at$ be the category of categories and functors.
 We may also view it as the $2$-category of categories, with $0$-cells, $1$-cells, and $2$-cells the categories, functors, and natural transformations.
-Equivalently, we let $\sC\!at(\sA,\sB)$ be the internal hom category whose objects are the functors $\sA\rtarr \sB$ and whose morphisms are the natural transformations between them, thus enriching $\sC\!at$ over itself.
+From that point of view, $\sC\!at(\sA,\sB)$ is the internal hom category whose objects are the functors $\sA\rtarr \sB$ and whose morphisms are the natural transformations between them; they enrich $\sC\!at$ over itself.

 For a group $G$, a $G$-category $\sA$ is a category with an action of $G$ specified by a homomorphism from $G$ to the automorphism group of $\sA$.
-Writing $\mathbf{G}$ for $G$ regarded as a category with a single object, the action can be specified by a functor $\mathbf{G}\rtarr \sC\!at$.
+Regarding $G$ as a groupoid with one object, the action is specified by a functor $G\rtarr \sC\!at$.
 We have the $2$-category $G\sC\!at$ of $G$-categories, $G$-functors, and $G$-natural transformations, where the latter notions are defined in the evident way: everything must be equivariant.

 We may view $G\sC\!at$ as the underlying $2$-category of a category enriched over $G\sC\!at$.
-The $0$-cells are still $G$-categories, but now we have the $G$-category $\sC\!at_G(\sA,\sB)$ as the internal hom between them.
+The $0$-cells are still $G$-categories, but now we have the $G$-category $\sC\!at(\sA,\sB)$ as the internal hom between them.
 Its underlying category is $\sC\!at(\sA,\sB)$, and $G$ acts by conjugation on functors and natural transformations.
 Thus, for $F\colon \sA\rtarr \sB$, $g\in G$, and $A$ either an object or a morphism of $\sA$, $(gF)(A) = gF(g^{-1}A)$.
 Similarly, for a natural transformation $\et\colon E\rtarr F$ and an object $A$ of $\sA$,

-The category $G\sC\!at(\sA,\sB)$ is the same as the $G$-fixed category $\sC\!at_G(\sA,\sB)^G$, and we sometimes vary the choice of notation.
+The category $G\sC\!at(\sA,\sB)$ is the same as the $G$-fixed category $\sC\!at(\sA,\sB)^G$, and we sometimes vary the choice of notation.

 We can topologize the definitions so far, starting with the $2$-category of categories internal to the category $\sU$ of (compactly generated) spaces, together with continuous functors and continuous natural transformations.
 Recall that a category $\sA$ internal to a cartesian monoidal category $\sV$ has object and morphism objects in $\sV$ and structure maps Source, Target, Identity and Composition in $\sV$.
 These maps are denoted $S$, $T$, $I$, and $C$, and the usual category axioms must hold.
 When $\sV = \sU$, we refer to internal categories as topological categories; we refer to them as topological $G$-categories when $\sV=G\sU$.
 These are more general than (small) topologically enriched categories, which have discrete sets of objects.
 We can now allow $G$ to be a topological group in the equivariant picture.
 We continue to use the notations already given in the more general topological situation.